Alternative Mesothelioma Treatments

 Last updated:

-Mesothelioma alternative treatments are nontraditional therapies that can help patients feel more comfortable with fewer symptoms.
+Mesothelioma alternative treatments are nontraditional therapies that can help patients feel more comfortable and ease symptoms.
 These therapies work alongside standard treatments but aren’t meant to replace them or cure mesothelioma.

-Alternative treatments for mesothelioma can benefit patients at any stage of the disease.
+Alternative medicine can benefit patients with mesothelioma at any stage of the disease.

 Some mesothelioma alternative treatments include: